Businesses or individuals who need to use fire in the open air to conduct their work or activity on a day of Total Fire Ban may require a permit.

 Notifications

+If you receive a permit, you must notify us when you want to use it.
 Notifications, as required by the permit conditions, are very important.
-These notifications are to prevent an unwarranted response by the local Fire Brigade as a result of a '000' call being received.
-Refer to the permit for specific detail regarding who must be notified before you burn.
+These notifications are to prevent an unwarranted response by the local Fire Brigade as a result of a Triple Zero call being received.
+Your permit conditions will tell you who must be notified before you burn.

 The Fire Permits Victoria website also allows you to notify authorities when you plan to use your permit.